microsoft/pxt/common-docs/browsers.md

 ## Internet Explorer

 Internet Explorer (IE) is **not** supported.
-Please upgarde to Microsoft Edge ([Download](https://www.microsoft.com/en-us/edge)).
+Please upgrade to Microsoft Edge ([Download](https://www.microsoft.com/en-us/edge) or use one of the other supported browsers.
 You can check the settings to see if you are running Interent Explorer.

 ![](/static/configurations/windows-version.png)